Belmont, County Durham: Facilities

 Belmont Community School is the local secondary school, with several primary schools in the Parish.

 The main bus routes from Sunderland and Seaham to Durham run through Belmont, providing regular services into the city centre.
 Belmont Park and Ride opened by the A1 Motorway junction in the Carrville area in 2004.
 The western part of the parish has a large number of retail and shopping outlets.
 There are four pubs: the Travellers Rest in Broomside, The Belmont in Belmont, Broomside Park on the Belmont Business Park, and the Gilesgate Moor.
 There is a small library in Broomside.

 Sport

 Since 1995 Belmont has been the site of New Ferens Park.
-This has hosted numerous different football teams, most notably Durham City from 1995-2015, Durham Women from 2014-2020, and Sunderland reserves for a period in the 2000s.
+This has hosted numerous different football teams, most notably Durham City from 1995 to 2015, Durham Women from 2014 to 2020, and Sunderland reserves for a period in the 2000s.

+Belmont now (2025), boasts a comprehensive network of football clubs playing under 'Belmont United FC'.
+Belmont United FC have 23 children's teams, playing between the ages of 5-17 in various leagues over the county.
+They also have one adults team who compete in the Wearside Football League and host their home games at the afore mentioned New Ferens Park.

-On the site of present day housing south of Broomside Lane and on the east side of the cemetery was Belmont Stadium, which existed as a greyhound racing stadium from 1940 until 1969.
+On the site of present-day housing south of Broomside Lane and on the east side of the cemetery was Belmont Stadium, which existed as a greyhound racing stadium from 1940 until 1969.